Alvaston Moor Academy celebrates love of reading with first ever author visit

 “We had a brilliant day with Tom Palmer who really engaged with the students and I am certain inspired them to read and some of them to become authors themselves!

-“Thank you very much to him for coming to visit Alvaston Moor Academy.”
+“Thank you very much to him for coming to visit Alvaston Moor Academy.”https://www.alvastonmoor.co.uk/